Berlioz and Exeter Hall

 The concert was attended by Richard Wagner, who was in London at the same time as Berlioz (he had been asked to conduct the concerts of the Royal Philharmonic Society which Berlioz had been unable to accept).
 It is interesting to compare Wagner’s critical reaction to the concert in his correspondence and his autobiography with Berlioz’s own account.

 No detailed account from Berlioz’s pen has survived of the second concert (see CG nos.
 1991, 1999).
 The large programme was as follows.
 Part I: the March from Mendelssohn’s Athalie, a cavatina from Benedict’s The Brides of Venice, a piano concerto by Henselt (soloist, Klindworth), the cantata Tam O’Shanter by Glover, Mendelssohn 1st Symphony, and Beethoven’s overture to Fidelio.
 Part II included Berlioz’s Harold in Italy (Ernst, solo viola), arias by Meyerbeer (from Le Prophète) and Rossini, and ended with Praeger’s Abellino overture.
-Meyerbeer was present at the concert (Ganz [1913], p.
+Meyerbeer was present at the concert (on the concert see Ganz [1913], p.
 138).
 This was the last concert Berlioz ever conducted in Exeter Hall.

 Exeter Hall was built between 1829 and 1831 on the site of the Exeter Exchange, which had itself been built in the 17th century in the reign of William and Mary on the site of the gardens of Exeter House, the town residence of the Bishops (or Earls) of Exeter.
 Exeter Hall was intended to provide a suitable place for the meetings of religious and charitable institutions, which previously held their meetings in banqueting rooms and taverns.
 It opened on 29 March 1831.
 Although designed initially for religious and charitable purposes, it was also used for music.
 In 1834 the Sacred Harmonic Society gave concerts in the smaller of its two halls, and following the establishment of singing classes in 1841 in the hall, the decade 1840-50 saw a series of popular Wednesday concerts, whose programmes included symphonies by Haydn and Mozart.
 The New Philharmonic Society, founded in 1852, gave its first concerts there under the direction of Berlioz.